Umuzi-org/tech-department/content/topics/tilde/understanding-the-review-column/_index.md

 topic_needs_review: true
 ---

 The review column causes a lot of confusion for a lot of people.
 A lot of students do weird things and end up getting bad reviews.
-In this little

 ## When to put cards into the review column